Including related provincial credits and benefits

 If your payment does not arrive on the scheduled day, wait 10 working days before calling 1-800-959-1953.

 A change in your situation may cause your GST/HST credit payment to be recalculated based on the effective date of the change.
-We will send you a notice showing our revised calculation when any of the following situations apply:
+We will send you a GST/HST credit notice of determination showing our revised calculation when any of the following situations apply:

 For more information, see When should you contact us?

-If a recalculation shows you have been overpaid the GST/HST credit, we will send you a notice to inform you of the balance owing.
+If a recalculation shows you have been overpaid the GST/HST credit, we will send you a GST/HST credit notice with a remittance voucher attached to inform you of the balance owing.
 We will keep all future GST/HST credit payments or income tax refunds until the balance is repaid.

 We will also apply GST/HST credit payments to amounts owing for income tax balances or amounts owing to other federal or provincial government programs.

-The Canada Revenue Agency administers the following provincial programs that are related to the GST/HST credit:
+The CRA administers the following provincial programs that are related to the GST/HST credit:

 You do not need to apply to a province to get payments for these programs.
-If you qualify and you have applied for the GST/HST credit, your provincial credit payments will be combined with your GST/HST credit payments (except for the Ontario sales tax credit payments, which are issued separately as part of the Ontario Trillium benefit).
+If you qualify for the GST/HST credit, your provincial credit payments will be combined with your GST/HST credit payments (except for the Ontario sales tax credit payments, which are issued separately as part of the Ontario trillium benefit).

 If you use our direct deposit service for your GST/HST credit payments, we will deposit your provincial payments into the same account.